xiix0/scam/README.md

-Among the lucky, you are the chosen one.
+Don't feed the bats tonight.